developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-bring-data.md

 3. In the Source Settings dialog, you cannot edit the name.
 Editing other parameters is optional.
 4. Click **Save**.

-## Remove an Amazon Redshift Cluster Used as a Data Source[​](#remove-an-amazon-redshift-cluster-used-as-a-data-source "Direct link to Remove an Amazon Redshift Cluster Used as a Data Source")
+## Remove an Amazon Redshift Cluster Used as a Data Source

 To remove a Redshift source, perform these steps: